 Then we jump back to a somewhat traditional, more static design for M6 and M7.
 Both feature elevators as their central point, with all areas accessed as stops on the lift.
 They’re more straightforward, run-and-gunny levels than M4 and 5, but with a free, open-ended quality.
 M7 is rather circular, with a number of intersecting paths.
 For such a short, confined level, it ends up being quite the maze.

 Also around here, the difficulty reaches its highest point.
 900 Deep ain’t ever especially punishing, but it’s got a very solid (more solid than most) difficulty curve that picks up around E1M3 and keeps ramping up almost until the end.
 There is a steep drop for the last level, though it’s such a cool final battle that I don’t really mind if the only real danger is blowing yourself up with your own rockets.

 If you can find it, the secret level is a clever little bit of fun as well, though I won’t spoil that for you.

 But that’s 900 Deep in the Dead… in a nutshell.
 Clever, fun, adorable — to assemble a list of several of the adjectives I’ve thrown around in this review.
 It’s not the experience of many of the WADs I love, but in a way I love it more because it’s not what I typically go for.
-No commitment expected.
-Just a quick roll-around under the sheets.
+No great commitment required.
 I am holding onto 900 Deep‘s number, though.
 I heard something about a sequel.

 900 Deep in the Dead requires DOOM.WAD and can be played in vanilla Doom or on any source port under the sun.
 If you’re not sure how to get it running, this may help.
 And for more awesome WADs, be sure to check these out!